Lithuanian nobility: Formation of the noble estate

 The term boyar, boiarstvo (bajorai) originally denoted all those who fought.
 Over the course of the 15th century, it changed its meaning to refer to the masses of ordinary nobility who could stand up to fight when called upon.
 There were also social groups that were personally free but had no military commitments.
 Such a group were, for example, putnie boyars, who served as grand-ducal envoys and were in charge of road maintenance.
 A significant group of boyars were service boyars who did not own allodial land, but only service estates, which they received and owned only by the grace of the Grand Duke.
 As the role and wealth of the great magnates increased, the service boyars put themselves at the service of the lords and princes in exchange for tenures.
-Despite the fact that they performed military functions, their servile status called their nobility into question.
-For quite a long time social mobility remained open and anyone could become ennobled as a reward for services to the Grand Duke.
-In time, the influence of lesser nobles decreased while greater nobles acquired increasingly more power.

 The process of the formation of the noble estate in Lithuania accelerated after the union with Poland when there arose a desire to equalize the legal system of both countries.
 Nobility, or szlachta, in Poland was already a well-established estate, its legal position was consolidated in the 14th century.
 At this point, it was basically impossible to enter the noble status otherwise than by birth.
 The development of the idea of corona regni aroused among the nobility a notion of being the main unifying force of the kingdom and responsible for its rule.
 Lithuanian nobles aspired to this position.
 Privileges of 1387 and 1413 gave legal security of tenure to holders of allodial land and recognized in law the rights of landowners to pass on their estates.
 Although allodial land ownership was previously known in the Grand Duchy, its prevalence increased significantly in the following period.
 Similarly, the new law of inheritance led to a decline in the importance, outside Kaunas district and Samogitia, of clan kinships, in favour of more nuclear families.

 This led to a rapid change in the structure of land ownership.
 While in 1386 80% of the population lived in the lands directly under the Grand Duke's rule, by 1528 this figure had fallen to 30%.
 It is estimated that 5% of the land was owned by the Church, while as much as 65% of the land was then in the hands of 13 thousand of noble families (6 thousand of them were of Lithuanian origin).
 Most of it was owned by a small group of several dozen families of lords, which constituted the political elite of the country.